Edmonton group home worker charged with sexually assaulting child | CBC News

 Investigators believe there may be more victims and are interviewing other children

-An Edmonton group home worker has been charged with allegedly sexually assaulting an 11-year-old child in his care.
+An Edmonton group home worker has been charged with sexually assaulting an 11-year-old child in his care, the Alberta Law Enforcement Response Teams (ALERT) said Wednesday.

 Investigators believe there may be more victims and are interviewing other children who had contact with Samer Temraz.

+Camp had to collect himself after he was asked about the disturbing circumstances, and the fact that offences were allegedly committed by someone in a position of trust.

+"For a vulnerable population like our youth to be in a position where they are offended upon by a person responsible for their care makes the circumstances much more exigent for us," he said.

-Temraz, 40, has been in custody since he was arrested last month, the Alberta Law Enforcement Response Teams said in a news release Wednesday.
+Temraz, 40, has been in custody since he was arrested last month, ALERT said.

-He has been charged with numerous child exploitation and child pornography charges including sexual assault, sexual interference and making child pornography.
+He faces numerous child exploitation and child pornography charges, including sexual assault, sexual interference and making child pornography.

 Once the suspect was identified and arrested, a forensic analysis of his computers and electronic devices uncovered evidence of sexual assault on a child who was in the custody of a local group home, ALERT said.